Image is a rendering only. Final product may be different.

 |

-The project will be designed giving consideration for our warmer, wetter, and wilder weather by incorporating features for climate resiliency.
-It will demonstrate how successful public spaces can be built with an environmental (low impact design) approach. |
+The project will be designed giving consideration to our warmer, wetter, and wilder weather by incorporating features for climate resiliency.
+It will demonstrate how successful public spaces can be built with an environmental (low impact design) approach by reducing energy and water use, incorporating recycled and renewable materials and supporting urban ecology through native planting, soil cells and bird-friendly design.
+It also manages stormwater responsibly, limits chemical use and promotes low‑carbon transportation with EV charging infrastructure. |

 Will there be exterior washrooms? |